-Most home owners choose to supervised their home builds in order to have first hand control on the cost and quality of the works.
-Unfortunately most home owners are unprepared and ill-equipped for the task at hand.
-Since most self supervision is not expected to change end anytime soon, we believe it is best to equip the soon to be home owner with the tools, mind-set and information (call it training) they would require to be the exception.
+Most homeowners choose to supervise their home building process to have first-hand control over the cost and quality of the works.
+Unfortunately, most homeowners are unprepared and ill-equipped for the task at hand.
+Since self-supervision is not bound to change end anytime soon, we believe it is best to equip the soon-to-be a homeowner with the tools, mindset, and information (call it training) they would require to be the exception.

 - Research and shop around for your preferred design options.
-Very often you have specific accessories, decorations and furnishings you wish to place in your house but sometimes these accessories will not function as intended.
-It’s important to take your time to find and confirm that all your intended accessories will fit within your budget, perform as indent and in collaboration with the other accessories.
+Often, you have specific accessories, decorations, and furnishings you wish to place in your house though at times those accessories will not function as intended.
+It’s of great importance to take your time to find and confirm that all your intended accessories will fit within your budget and perform as intended and in collaboration with the other accessories.

 - Interview contractors or builders.
-Get referrals for honest suppliers, builders and contractors.
-Usually a referred contractor or builder will endeavour to out perform your expectation in order to get a referral from you.
-Ask each supplier, contractor or builder to share with you photos (or appropriate documents) of their work in order to access quality and capacity to undertake the project tasks.
+Get referrals for honest suppliers, builders, and contractors.
+Usually, a referred contractor or builder will endeavor to outperform your expectation to get a referral from you.
+Ask each supplier, contractor, or builder to share photos (or appropriate documents) of their work to access the quality and capacity to undertake the project tasks.

 - Get your building permits.
-It is highly recommended that you get all your necessary documents and permits in order before commencing construction of your house.
-Always have a copy of the approved documents on site for easy access by the construction team and local authorities.
+It is recommended that you get all your necessary documents and permits in order before commencing the construction of your house.
+Always have a copy of the approved documents on-site for easy access by the construction team and local authorities.

 - Enlist professionals with whom you’ll consult.
 Don’t be afraid to ask for help.
 Even the professionals need assistance and clarification from time to time.
 Pick out a team with whom you will consult details about the build.
-Your first choice should be the architect & structural engineer who designed your house and quantity surveyor who prepared your Bills of Quantities.
-If any of these are not available then pick out local alternatives with professional experience in the fields mentioned above.
-A friend or family member with construction experience can be a great addition to the team since they know your preferences, choices and the technical know how.
+Your first choice should be the architect & structural engineer who designed your house and the quantity surveyor who prepared your Bills of Quantities.
+If any of these are not readily available then pick out local alternatives with professional experience in the fields mentioned above.
+A friend or family member with construction experience can be a great addition to the team since they know your preferences, choices, and technical know-how.

 - Break down your project into manageable phases.
-Consider your availability of funds, teams, equipment and the weather.
-For more information please read this article that breaks down the construction into logical steps & stages.
+Consider your availability of funds, teams, equipment, and the weather.
+For more information, read this article that breaks down the construction into logical steps & stages.

 - Arm Yourself with checklists and the appropriate specifications.
 Know your quality check and thoroughly watch your timelines.
-Gantt chart and quality checklists.
-When you don’t know what is to be done, get help from Some who does.
+Draft chart and quality checklists.
+When you don’t know what is to be done, get help from someone who does.

 - Prepare for the build.
-This involves all the preparation that have to be made before you construction commences;
+This involves all the preparation that has to be made before your construction commences;

 - Clearance of the team persons with the local authorities.